reader-revenue/reader-revenue-demo/app/content/survey-manual.md

 ### Get the prompt instance to display

-To invoke a survey prompt, a publisher must use the `configurationId` provided by Google in response to submitting a prompt configuration.
+To invoke a survey prompt, a publisher must use the `configurationId` from the Publisher Center survey configuration page.
 Publishers use the `configurationId` to fetch a valid prompt instance using the `subscriptions.getAvailableInterventions()` method from the initialized `swg.js` library.

 ```javascript
 const publisherConfiguration = {